best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 * avoid using indentation to indicate subsections (for example indenting a list of regions under a row for ‘England’) or hierarchies
 * ensure no cells with text have ‘hidden’ spaces at the start or end
-* give all worksheets sensible names
 * check there are no spaces at the start or end of worksheet names
-* keep time series or historical data in the same spreadsheet wherever possible.
-* ensure underlying values are unrounded.
-•	Consider using an Application Programming Interface (API) to aid further analysis.
+* consider using an Application Programming Interface (API) to aid further analysis
-* don't add summaries like averages in the body of the table as this causes difficulties for machine-reading – put them at the edge

 ### Checking text colour contrast